agda/agda-stdlib/paper/paper.md

 Second, Agda users often seek to prove that programs constructed using data types in the standard library are "correct."
 Constructing the proof that a function obeys a specification (e.g. that a sorting function outputs a permutation of the original list in non-decreasing order) typically requires far more effort, both in terms of lines of code and in developer time, than writing the original operation.
-By frequently providing proofs of correctness for the operations it defines, the standard library saves users significant time during proof development.
+By providing proofs of correctness for the operations it defines, the standard library saves users significant time during proof development.

 # Impact